Blending Essential oils by the fragrance pyramid is one of the techniques to create good perfume blend.

 In this way, you can create a lovely aroma to your aromatherapy therapeutical blend.

-The pyramid represents the time that takes to the molecules to evaporate.
+The notes in the pyramid divided by the time that takes the molecules to evaporate.

 Mid (Heart) Notes

-At first, the top and mid notes exist at the same time, then the mid notes become more dominate as the scent continues to mature.
+At first, the top and mid notes exist at the same time.
+Then the middle notes become more dominant as the scent continues to mature.

-Smell how your creations transform as they evaporate in different stages when the blend diffuses into the air.
+- Check the scent of your creations as they evaporate in different stages when the blend diffuses into the air.

-I hope this information will help you to make your own essential oils blends with wonderful and uplifting scents.
+I hope this information will help you to make your own essential oils blends with beautiful and uplifting scents.